Portable Fire Pits for Outdoor

 Look at the different models as most will come with a vinyl cover.
-This will help your pit weather the rain and snow.
+This will help your fire pit weather the rain and snow.
 If it is not included, this is a great upgrade for you to make your pit last longer.

-Thing for outdoor fire pit safety
+Things to do for outdoor fire pit safety

-Because this will be an open fire, you must keep your fire pit 20 feet from the side of the any structure.
-This will keep you from melting any vinyl siding or catching any wood on fire.
+Because this will be an open fire, you must keep your fire pit 20 feet from the side of any structure.
+This will keep you from melting any vinyl siding or catching any wood on the fire.

 Do not use any flammable starter for your fire.
-This will include Gas, Kerosene, Alcohol or other flammable liquids.
+This will include Gas, Kerosene, Alcohol, or other flammable liquids.
 Use small sticks or starter wood pieces.

 Do not use on composite or wooden decks without a Deck Mat.
-These mats will protect you surface, but you will still have to be away from any structure that the fire could harm.
+These mats will protect your surface, but you will still have to be away from any structure that the fire could harm.

 Adult supervision is necessary when children are around the fire pit.
-When making S'mores or hot dogs Adults must make sure children are following all safety rules for an open fire.
+When making S'mores or hot dogs, Adults must make sure children are following all safety rules for an open fire.